 On MT4, it requires a minimum deposit of $500 and it apparently offers unlimited leverage.
 Spreads on this account type start from 0.1 pips.
 No trading volume-linked commissions are charged.

-Exness Trading Platforms
+Exness Trading Platform Software

 As made clear above, Exness supports MT4, MT5 and a selection of Mobile platforms.